PrestaShop/prestashop-specs/back-office/catalog/products/catalog-products-add-edit.md

     If more than one image is selected the checkbox "cover" disappears
 * **Add a feature**: By default the selected option is "Choose a feature".
 Others options in the drop-down are all features.
+If there are several features with the same name, then the position of the feature is displayed before its name.
 If you have not yet selected a feature, the “pre-defined value” drop-down is disabled and the “customized value” fields should be also disabled \([issue 16306](https://github.com/PrestaShop/PrestaShop/issues/16306)\)
 When you select a feature, both fields \(pre-defined & customized value\) are enabled.
 The features and the associated values are displayed in product details tab of the front-office.